newrelic/newrelic-exporter-specs/Common.md

 All exported measurements SHOULD contain an `instrumentation.version` attribute set to the version of the instrumentation if the instrumentation provider expose this information, otherwise it SHOULD be omitted.

+For libraries, this is the version of the _instrumentation_, not the version of the library being instrumented.

 Example values of this attribute are:

 * `v0.1.0`